welcome race fans to krazyaboutracing.com

 Entry List (Click Here)

-Michelin Pilot Challenge competitors have two one-hour practice sessions on Friday with qualifying first thing Saturday morning and the race Saturday at 1:25 p.m.
-ET, streaming live on Peacock and globally, ad-free, on YouTube courtesy of Michelin.
+Michelin Pilot Challenge have two one-hour practice sessions and qualifying on Friday with the race Saturday at 2:05 p.m.
+CT and local time.
+The race streams live on Peacock and ad-free, courtesy of Michelin, on the IMSA Official YouTube channel.

 Fast Facts